federicocarboni/saxe/CONTRIBUTING.md

 Code contributions are handled through GitHub Pull Requests.

-The following guide lines will help you be consistent with the rest of the project.
+The following guidelines will help you be consistent with the rest of the project.

 ### Testing